camptocamp/docker-mapserver/README.md

 COPY *.sh *.env /docker-entrypoint.d/
 ```

-The main mapfile should be `/etc/mapserver/mapserver.map`.
+The main Mapfile should be `/etc/mapserver/mapserver.map`.

 Or you can use the image as is and mount volumes to customize it.